 Provide Social Security numbers or ITINs, income proof, and recent utility bills; households facing imminent disconnection receive priority.

-Check updates regularly to avoid delays.
+Check updates regularly to avoid delays and access medical services and federal grants.

 How to Apply for Illinois Utility Assistance (Step‑by‑Step)